-3.3 Resistance ratios for the some UK strains of resistant Norway rats
+3.3 Resistance ratios for some UK strains of resistant Norway rats

 Resistance ratios given in the preceding sections of this report are extracted from the literature, principally (Greaves and Cullen-Ayres, 1988).
 However, the University of Reading has developed a methodology based on blood clotting activity that can be used to identify resistance and estimate the Resistance Factor for each active ingredient/species/sex combination (Prescott et al., 2007).
-With funding and technical support from the Rodenticide Resistance Action Committee (RRAC) of the industry trade association CropLife International, Resistance Factors have made estimates for both male and female 'L120Q rats' against all five second generation anticoagulants (RRAC, 2016).
-In further collaboration between RRAC and the Julius Kühn Institute, Federal Research Centre for Cultivated Plants, Germany, the methodology of Prescott et al., (2007) has been used to estimate Resistance Factors for male and female animals of both 'Y139C Rats and 'Y139F Rats'.
+With funding and technical support from the Rodenticide Resistance Factors have made estimates for both male and female 'L120Q Rats' against all five second generation anticoagulants (RRAC, 2016).
+In further collaboration between RRAC and the Julius Kühn Institute, Federal Research Centre for Cultivated Plants, Germany, the methodology of Prescott et al., (2007) has been used to estimate Resistance Factors for male and female animals of both 'Y139C Rats' and 'Y139F Rats'.
 The summary results of all this work are shown in Table 4.

 Table 4.
 Resistance Factors in male and female homozygous resistant Norway rats (Rattus norvegicus), generated against the three most important VKORC1 resistance mutations identified in the UK to date, using all five Second Generation Anticoagulants (RRAC, 2016).
 N.B.
-These Resistance Factors are for active substances per se.
+These Resistance Factors are for active substances per se .
 They do not take into consideration the concentrations of active substance used in baits.